dixonaws/aws-serverless-cicd-workshop/content/local/run/_index.en.md

 this workshop, we will focus on number 2, but you can learn about invoking individual functions in the [SAM Local Invoke reference](https://docs.aws.amazon.com/en_pv/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html).

-In the terminal, run the following command from the _sam-app_ directory (the directory which contains the template.yaml file:
+In the terminal, run the following command from the _sam-app_ directory (the directory which contains the template.yaml file):

 ```
 cd ~/environment/sam-app